andrijdemianczuk/nursing_callout/README.md

   USER: Set to your username
   CATALOG: Set to the catalog of your choice (main isn't a bad option if you don't know).
 This Catalog MUST exist and must be unity-enabled.
   ```
-3. Run the Init_Lookups notebook with the 'Run All' option
+3. Run the Init_Lookups notebook with the 'Run All' option.
+This will create a schema in the catalog of your choice called 'hls' which will be used for the remainder of the project.
+Please remember, that choosing a Unity-enabled catalog is required.
 ## SQL Quickstart